vyassuresh/clapshot/README.md

 **New to Clapshot?** Start with the [Quick Start Reference](doc/quick-start-reference.md) for common deployment scenarios.

+You can also interrogate [Clapshot Config Helper GPT](https://chatgpt.com/g/g-687debd7cfec8191ad14f604552f0121-clapshot-config-helper) that has technical knowledge of the project and custom instructions to assist.

 See the [Sysadmin Guide](doc/sysadmin-guide.md) for information on:

 - configuring Nginx reverse proxy (for HTTPS and auth)